ggfisher/hello-world/Database Normalization.md

 - __FD1__ Ssn → Ename, Bdate, Address, Dnumber
 - __FD2__ Dnumber → Dname, Dmgr_ssn

-The relation schema EMP_DEPT is in 2NF,since no partial dependencies on a key exist.
+The relation schema EMP_DEPT is in 2NF, since no partial dependencies on a key exist.
 However, EMP_DEPT is not in 3NF because of the transitive dependency of Dmgr_ssn (and also Dname) on Ssn via Dnumber.
 We can normalize EMP_DEPT by decomposing it into the two 3NF relation schemas ED1 and ED2 shown below:

 _ED1 relation_